-As part of the inspection the UCO spoke with three carers, by telephone, on 29 March 2018 to obtain their views of the service provided by the Agency.
+As part of the inspection the UCO spoke with two carers, by telephone, to obtain their views of the service provided by Positive Futures.

-During the inspection the inspector spoke with the manager regarding the care and support provided by the agency, carer training and carers' general knowledge in respect of the agency.
-The inspector also had the opportunity to speak with a service user.
+During the inspection the inspector spoke with the registered manager regarding the care and support provided by the agency, carer training and carers' general knowledge in respect of the agency.
+The inspector also spoke with staff and a social work student throughout the day.